daattali/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Need added more simple information
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+*My name is johny.zlo.
+It's my site for notes*

+- cheatsheets
+- informations
+- keybindings
+- notes

 What else do you need?